 The Just Transition is an idea that emerged out of trade union movements, has been advocated by environmental justice groups, and has resonated across the political spectrum.
 So much so that COP 24 in Katowice, Poland, was dubbed the ‘Just Transition

 The crucial context for the Just Transition is a need to decarbonise the global economy at an unprecedented rate.
 The transition to a net-zero carbon economy has to be deep, broad, and rapid if we are to avoid truly catastrophic global heating and irreversible

 The Just Transition is about doing this in a socially just and equitable manner.

-WHO WILL BE AFFECTED BY The just transition?
+WHO WILL BE AFFECTED BY THE JUST TRANSITION?

 Most commentaries on the Just Transition focus on technological switching (fossil fuels replaced by renewables for energy generation and transport, for instance).
 This has resulted in a focus on the fossil fuel industry in many analyses, but there has

 consumerism that has taken root in many wealthy nations.
-Societal norms will probably have to alter in quite profound ways, with a rise in product and service sharing, less material-intensive lifestyles, greater leisure time, and so on.
-In this sense, the transition may impact everyone in some way.
+Societal norms will probably have to alter in quite profound ways, with a rise in product and service sharing, less material-intensive lifestyles, greater leisure time, and so on.3 In this sense, the transition may impact everyone in some way.

-With respect to the UK, analysis conducted by the LSE’s Grantham Institute and its partners has focused on the East Midlands, West Midlands, and Yorkshire and the Humber, as three regions with the highest proportions of jobs that could be exposed
+With respect to the UK, analysis conducted by the LSE’s Grantham Institute and its partners has focused on the East Midlands, West Midlands, and Yorkshire and the Humber, as three regions with the highest proportion of jobs that could be exposed

-WHAT IF the TRANSITION ISN’T “JUST”?
+WHAT IF THE TRANSITION ISN’T “JUST”?

 Key proponents of the Just Transition have stressed that, unless the rapid shift to a low-carbon economy is socially equitable, or if it threatens the welfare and prosperity of the sections of society most likely to be impacted by it, then the transition

 A good example of what can happen if this social equity element is missing from transition or climate policy can be seen in France.
 Since 2018, the Gilets Jaunes, or ‘Yellow Vests’, have clashed with the French government, over, among other

 Similarly, Australian coal miners have been vocal in their opposition to climate policies which would destroy their jobs and livelihoods, without adequate compensation.
 The defeat of the Australian Labour party in the country’s 2019 general election

 building a science centre specialized in developing new technologies on both energy efficiency and the use of solar energy and clean fuels.
 A report released in 2017 noted that upwards of 26,000 jobs had been created through the transition period,

 A GLOBAL PERSPECTIVE

 Whilst recognising that domestic political issues are paramount, the Just Transition has to be a global effort – the ‘greening’ of wealthy nations in the Global North cannot be at the expense of the Global South.
 This adds a further

 equity into the Just Transition, we risk a wave of resource extraction, land-grabbing, human rights abuses, and local environmental destruction across the Global South in the race to decarbonise the Global North through technology.9

 This is also beginning to come home to roost in Europe.
-In Portugal, for example, mining companies seeking to exploit the country’s lithium reserves are “locking horns” with local communities.
-Lithium, which is used in smartphones,
+In Portugal, for example, mining companies seeking to exploit the country’s lithium reserves are “locking horns” with local communities.10 Lithium, which is used in smartphones,

 WHAT IS EDENTREE DOING?